bhklab/EpiStromaImmune/README.md

 Kappa statistic-

 "Kappa-CDMetasigs.R": This code is used to calculate the Kappa statistic for each metasignature along with the combined Immune+Fibrosis
-"Kappa-EDMetasigs.R": This code is used to calculate the Kappa statistic for each metasignature along with the combined Colesterol+Interferon
+"Kappa-EDMetasigs.R": This code is used to calculate the Kappa statistic for each metasignature along with the combined Cholesterol+Interferon